Maureen Duffy: Gay rights

-Maureen Duffy was the first gay woman in British public life today to be open about her sexuality.
-She "came out publicly in her work in the early 1960s" and made public comments before male homosexual acts were decriminalised in 1967.
+Duffy was the first gay woman in British public life to be open about her sexual orientation.
+She "came out publicly in her work in the early 1960s", and made public comments before male homosexual acts were decriminalised in 1967.
 In 1977, she published The Ballad of the Blasphemy Trial, a broadside against the trial of the Gay News newspaper for "blasphemous libel".

 As first President of the Gay Humanist Group from 1980 (renamed GALHA, the Gay and Lesbian Humanist Association, in 1987), Duffy spoke out on many issues, such as human rights for those with HIV/AIDS.
 At the 1988 TUC conference as President of the Writers' Guild of Great Britain, she succeeded with a motion deploring the passing of Section 28 "as an infringement of the basic right to free speech and expression".
-Duffy has been a patron of the British Humanist Association (Humanists UK) since GALHA became part of it in 2012.
+Duffy was a patron of the British Humanist Association (Humanists UK) since GALHA became part of it in 2012.

-Duffy is often invited by LGBT groups to read her work.
+Duffy was often invited by LGBT groups to read her work.
 In 1991, she appeared in Saturday Night Out on BBC 2, saying that progress in gay rights since her earliest TV appearances had been more limited than she had hoped.
 In 1995, she was placed by Gay Times as one of the 200 most influential lesbian and gay people in Britain.
 She was included on the Independent on Sundays Pink List in 2005.
 In 2014, she gained an Icon Award for Outstanding Lifetime Achievement from Attitude magazine.

 Animal rights

-A vegetarian and a campaigner for animal rights since 1967, who signed a letter to The Times in 1970, along with Elizabeth Taylor and others, promising never to wear fur, Duffy's thinking appears in her book Men & Beasts: an Animal Rights Handbook (1984).
-Duffy is an anti-vivisectionist.
+A vegetarian and a campaigner for animal rights from 1967, who signed a letter to The Times in 1970, along with Elizabeth Taylor and others, promising never to wear fur, Duffy's thinking appeared in her book Men & Beasts: an Animal Rights Handbook (1984).
+Duffy was an anti-vivisectionist.

 Animal rights become central in two of her novels: I Want to Go to Moscow (1973, in the US: All Heaven in a Rage) and Gor Saga, the 1981 story of Gor, born half-gorilla, half-human, televised in 1988 in a three-part miniseries called First Born starring Charles Dance.
-Maureen Duffy became Vice President of Beauty Without Cruelty in 1975.
+Duffy became Vice President of Beauty Without Cruelty in 1975.